COVID-19 Update >> We Are Open 24/7

 A person commits the crime of aggravated sodomy if he or she uses force to commit sexual acts involving the mouth and anus without the other person’s consent.
 These charges are also applied in civil claims involving acts of sodomy committed against victims under 10 years of age.
 Aggravated sodomy is a felony punishable by 25 years to life in prison and lifetime probation upon release.

-Effects of sexual assault and abuse can have devastating and long-term on survivors.
+The effects of sexual assault and abuse can be devastating and long-term for survivors.
 It can lead to physical injuries, emotional trauma, and psychological distress, including depression, anxiety, and post-traumatic stress disorder (PTSD).
 It can also affect a person's relationships, their ability to trust others, and their overall well-being.
 At Abuse Guardian, we understand the sensitive nature of these cases and are committed to providing compassionate and skilled representation to survivors of sexual assault and abuse.
 We will fight for your rights and help you seek justice and the compensation you deserve in criminal court.
-Compensation can help pay for medical bills, therapy and pain and suffering.
+Compensation can help pay for medical bills, therapy, and pain and suffering.
 If you or someone you know has been a victim of sexual abuse or assault, please do not hesitate to contact our team for support and legal guidance.
 We can help you report the assault, get the medical care you need, and consult you in the next steps during a free case review.

 What Is The Statute Of Limitations On Reporting Sex Crimes In GA?

 In the state of Georgia, the statute of limitations for reporting sexual crimes varies depending on the specific crime and the age of the victim at the time of the offense.
 For most sexual offenses, it is 15 years from the date of the offense or the date the victim turns 16, whichever is later.
-For example, if a person was sexually assaulted at age 15 and did not report the crime until they were 25 years old, it would not have expired because it would be within 15 years of the date of the offense.
+For example, if a person were sexually assaulted at age 15 and did not report the crime until they were 25 years old, it would not have expired because it would be within 15 years of the date of the offense.
 However, if the same person waited until they were 35 years old to report the crime, the statute of limitations would have expired because it would be more than 15 years after the date of the offense.

 It's important to understand that there are some exceptions to these time limits.
 For example, this may be extended in cases where DNA evidence is involved or where the victim was under the age of 16 at the time of the offense.
 It's also worth noting that while the statute of limitations may have expired, it is still possible to report and pursue criminal charges for sexual crimes, especially if new evidence becomes available or if the perpetrator has been convicted of similar crimes in the past.
 If you have questions about reporting a sexual crime in Georgia, it's best to seek legal advice from an experienced Atlanta sexual assault lawyer.